 Maximum bedrock 14C exposure ages constrain the LGM ice surface near the modern grounding-line of Darwin Glacier to >190m but likely <500 m above the modern glacier.
 On the other side of Diamond Hill, the Diamond Glacier thickened by almost 800 m, and remained thick into the late Holocene.

 Flowband model results show that the high-resolution chronologies we have established for Hatherton Glacier are not consistent with a rapid deglaciation event 9 kyr BP, as predicted by the 3D ice sheet model.
 Instead, our data are most consistent with slow and steady thinning at the mouth of Darwin Glacier accompanied by slow and steady grounding-line retreat between ~10 kyr BP and ~2 kyr BP.

+How this could happen…

 References